xHaruke/Discord-Stalker/README.md

 - The user and the selfbot should be friends or the bot will not work sometimes

-- Only the selfbot should be able to send message in the channel..
-The bot will crash or not work properly if any other message is sent in that channel !

 - This project was made just for fun you should trust your e-gf yk

 ### Make sure to add a ⭐ if you are using the bot